yiwenren/Battle-City_Multiplayer/README.md

 Tanks can attack others by pressing "Z".

-Compared with the single version, for simplification, I didn't add pictures for tanks and missiles.
+The graphical aspect of the game doesn't change too much compared with previous single-player version, however, for simplification, I didn't add any graphics for tanks and missiles.